Candidate entanglement invariants for two Dirac spinors: Introduction

-A quantum system is entangled if it is in a superposition where a property of one subsystem is conditioned on a property of another subsystem.
-Then the property of neither subsystem can be described independently of that of the other.
+A quantum system is entangled if it is in a superposition where some property of one subsystem is conditioned on a property of another subsystem.
+Then this property of the subsystem cannot be described independently of the property of the other subsystem.
 The state of two spacelike separated entangled subsystems can therefore not be fully described in terms of local variables but have properties that require a non-local description \cite{epr,bell,chsh}.
 A commonly studied type of entanglement in non-relativistic quantum mechanics is that between the spins of two spacelike separated spin-$\frac{1}{2}$ particles \cite{bell,bennett,wootters,wootters2}.
 It can be characterized by the Wootters concurrence \cite{wootters,wootters2}, a polynomial in the state coefficients that is invariant up to a U(1) phase under local unitary evolution of the spins.
 In relativistic quantum mechanics the spinorial degree of freedom of a spin-$\frac{1}{2}$ particle is described by a four component Dirac spinor.
-Entanglement and the associated non-locality between the spinors of Dirac particles has previously been investigated and discussed in multiple works, see e.g. \cite{czachor,alsing,pachos,mano,caban3,caban,geng,leon,delgado,moradi,caban2,tessier}.
+Entanglement and the associated non-locality between the spinors of Dirac particles, as well as other descriptions of entanglement between Dirac particles, has previously been investigated and discussed in multiple works, see e.g. \cite{czachor,alsing,pachos,mano,caban3,caban,geng,leon,delgado,moradi,caban2,tessier,terno2,ahn,tera,tera2,terno,adami,won}.

 In this work we investigate the description of entanglement between the spinorial degrees of freedom of two Dirac particles from an algebraic point of view.
-In particular we consider the problem of how to construct polynomial entanglement invariants \cite{hilbert,grassl,mumford} on a subspace spanned by spinorial degrees of freedom.
+In particular we consider the problem of how to construct polynomial entanglement invariants \cite{hilbert,grassl,mumford} on a subspace defined by fixed particle momenta and spanned by spinorial degrees of freedom.
 We therefore search for polynomials that are zero for states prepared using only local resources, but not for all states.
-Moreover, we require that the polynomials are invariant up to a U(1) phase under local unitary evolution on any subspace spanned by spinorial degrees of freedom.
+Moreover, we require that the polynomials are invariant up to a U(1) phase under local unitary evolution on any subspace defined by fixed particle momenta.
 Finally, we require that they are invariant under action by the spinor representation of the local proper orthochronous Lorentz groups.
-Such polynomials are potential candidates for describing entanglement of the spinorial degrees of freedom.
+Such polynomials are considered potential candidates for describing entanglement of the spinorial degrees of freedom.

 To construct such candidate entanglement invariants, we make the assumption that the state of any two spacelike separated Dirac spinors can be expanded in a basis that is formed from tensor products of the local basis elements used to describe single spinors.
 Given this assumption we derive five Lorentz invariants and describe their properties under local unitary evolutions generated by Dirac-like Hamiltonians with as well as without a mass term.
 We discuss their relation to the Wootters concurrence \cite{wootters,wootters2}, and finally investigate their representation in the Foldy-Wouthuysen picture \cite{foldy}.